 Hermle Clock Pendulum Measuring

-The pendulum length (**cm) will be from the suspension post all the way down to the bottom of the pendulum nut threads.
-The length includes the pendulum from tip to tip, the leader it hangs on, and the suspension spring.
+The Hermle clock pendulum length (**cm) is the distance from the suspension post all the way down.
+Meaning to the bottom of the pendulum nut threads.
+This measurement includes the pendulum from tip to tip, the leader it hangs on, and the suspension spring.

 This pendulum length will not always be the same as what is marked on the movement.
 Subsequently there are also other factors that play into this measurement.
 For instance, the pendulum bob diameter.
 The larger the pendulum bob diameter, the longer the pendulum length needs to be despite the CM length.